-The College's matrix approach to management has driven improvement at all campuses and continues to raise standards and expectations across the group, despite this challenging context.
+The College's matrix approach to management has driven improvement at all campuses and continues to raise standards and expectations across the group.
 Strong leadership of the quality of provision has ensured that students at New City College achieve significantly better than their peers in similar colleges nationally.
-Most aspects of the College's provision are now assessed as good or outstanding, except for achievement for provision within the Construction and Engineering Directorate which continues to require improvement.
+Most aspects of the College's provision are now assessed as outstanding.